ram40803/ram40803/README.md

-# 👋 Hey there, I'm ram patidar
+# 👋 Hey there, I'm Ram Patidar

 🎓 I'm an IT student passionate about **Game Development** and currently exploring **Android App Development**.
 💻 I enjoy working with different technologies and love building things from the ground up.